Destinations of Leavers from Higher Education record 2013/14

 A set of rules to check the business logic of the submission.

-Note that business stage quality rules can only be carried out when all structural errors (schema checks) have been resolved.
+Business rules can only be carried out when all structural errors (schema checks) have been resolved.
+The individual business rules are listed in the specification document for each element.

-A validation kit is available for download as an MSI installation file.
+The initial release of the validation kit is now available for download as an MSI installation file.
 To install the software you simply need to run the MSI file on a Windows PC.
-If you do not have access to a Windows PC, please contact Liaison ([email protected]) for further instructions.
+If you do not have access to a Windows PC, please contact Institutional Liaison ([email protected]) for further instructions.

 When the validation program is opened it automatically checks the HESA web server for the latest set of rules and updates the package if appropriate.